alipzsh/knowledge-base/Reflected XSS.md

 # reflected:

-app receives an http request and includes the data in it's *immediate* response.
+immediate reflection of user's data (from http request to the response).

 processed in the server, returned to the user without being stored in the database.